McGillRocketTeam/payload-2025/rnd/fft/README.md

 $$f_k = f_s \frac{k}{N}.$$

-As discussed earlier, depending on our choices of $f_s$ and $N$, determine the number and values of our $f_k$s, and these may not be integers.
-If you want to measure a specific frequency, you need to make sure that it is some integer multiple of $\frac{f_s}{N}$. *We* are not interested in measuring any specific frequency, so we can freely choose $f_s$ and $N$ based on other constraints and measure the frequencies that that gives us.
+As discussed earlier, our choices of $f_s$ and $N$ determine the number and values of our $f_k$s, and these may not be integers.
+If you want to measure a specific frequency, you need to make sure that it is some integer multiple of $\frac{f_s}{N}$. *We* are not interested in measuring any specific frequency, so we can freely choose $f_s$ and $N$ based on other constraints and measure the frequencies that we get.

 #### Amplitude